LagrouCedric/Actor-Critic_Trading/README.md

 ## training the model
 #### the model itself get trained on the environment with a maxIterations and a number of episodes at a time, we also save some data to make some visals in the end to show the progress of our model and to see where it bought and sold
+#### The training is then evaluated in a shorter 'Demo' testset, to see if how it scores, the testset is chosen so it has the opportunity to make some good profits and to check where it bought and sold.